 What do we mean by this?
 It isn’t hard to find pictures of the lure-baited funnels and bags overflowing with beetles.
-Beyond the emotional satisfaction of capturing hundreds of beetles in the bag, what’s actually going on?
-Does your yard or garden actually benefit?
+So yes, we know beetles are attracted to traps.
+In many areas of Minnesota, such as in the metro, Japanese beetles are abundant enough that we cannot trap the problem away.

 Luring beetles to your yard

-Studies have shown that traps lead to more plant damage in the areas they are placed in.
+Studies have shown that traps lead to more plant damage in the areas they are placed.
 One study found that a trap placed alone led to nearby vegetation having more damage than in similar areas where no traps were placed.

 F. Carter Gordon, Daniel A. Potter, Efficiency of Japanese Beetle (Coleoptera: Scarabaeidae) Traps in Reducing Defoliation of Plants in the Urban Landscape and Effect on Larval Density in Turf, Journal of Economic Entomology, Volume 78, Issue 4, 1 August 1985, Pages 774–778, https://doi.org/10.1093/jee/78.4.774